Meet the lovely MFS team!

 Polly Orr-Ewing Tutor

-Since moving to Somerset in 2013 Polly has completed the training for the Professional Certificate in Dalcroze Eurhythmics and is currently training for the Dalcroze Licence.
+Moving to Somerset in 2013, Polly has completed the training for the Professional Certificate in Dalcroze Eurhythmics and subsequently an MA in Music Therapy.

 Bonnie Schwarz Tutor